abhishek-pandey-22/MySQL/README.md

 ### For the year 2015 get the top economical bowlers.

-Solution will be on MySQL File next.
+Solution will be on IPL_sql.odt File next.